-The System recognized a provision for loan losses of \$65 million for the first quarter of 2019, as compared with \$69 million for the first quarter of 2018.
-The provision for loan losses for the first quarter of 2019 primarily reflected a higher level of overall agribusiness lending activity and a modest deterioration in credit quality in this sector.
-The first quarter 2019 provision for loan losses also included industry-specific reserves related to the dairy and grain industries.
-The provision for loan losses for the first quarter of 2018 primarily reflected specific reserves associated with a limited number of customers in the agribusiness and rural power sectors and industry-specific reserves for the grain industry, as well as increased credit risk exposure resulting from credit quality deterioration and growth in agribusiness loan volume.
+The System recognized provisions for loan losses of \$1 million and \$66 million for the three and six months ended June 30, 2019, as compared with provisions for loan losses of \$18 million and \$87 million for the three and six months ended June 30, 2018.
+The provision for loan losses for the first six months of 2019 primarily reflected a higher level of overall agribusiness lending activity and a modest deterioration in credit quality in the rural infrastructure sector and, to a lesser extent, the agribusiness sector.
+In addition, the provision for loan losses for the first half of 2019 included industry-specific reserves related to the dairy, grain and cattle industries.
+The provision for loan losses for the first six months of 2018 primarily reflected specific reserves associated with a limited number of customers in the agribusiness and rural power sectors, as well as increased credit risk exposure resulting from credit quality deterioration and growth in agribusiness loan volume.
+The six-month 2018 provision for loan losses also included industry-specific reserves for the grain industry.